 Should be noted, before certain events in Series 7, The Doctor qualified for this trope.
 In that his name and history was enough to terrify plenty of alien races.
 Including, irony abounds, the Daleks.
 The only thing that gives a Dalek pause is the Doctor's name.
 The only thing that scares them is a madman with a box, the one presence in the cosmos they would not wish to face.
 In fact, this is made especially clear in the Series 5 episode The Pandorica Opens.
 The Doctor's enemies have designed a perfect prison to trap the Doctor in.
 Considering that, the legend surrounding the Pandorica reflects on what his enemies think of the Doctor:

 The Doctor: There was a goblin.
 Or a trickster, or a warrior.
 A nameless, terrible thing, soaked in the blood of a billion galaxies.
 The most feared being in all the cosmos.
-And it couldn't be caught or reasoned with.
+And nothing could stop it, or hold it or... reason with it.
 One day it would just drop out of the sky and tear down your world.

 In "The Day of the Doctor", we are treated to two back-to-back encounters of The Dreaded: first, as a group of Daleks invade Arcadia, the second city of Gallifrey, a swarm of the Omnicidal Maniacs surrounding a group of unarmed, defenseless Gallifreyans, including scared, crying children, and then we get the second, as, before the Daleks can slaughter these people, they all detect the presence of the Doctor, and dare not waste even a minute fraction of their attention on anything but their long-hated foe, with not even one staying behind to finish off the helpless people.